 This new questionnaire will fully replace the previous 1987 survey version as Georgetown’s primary course evaluation instrument.
 Up to five additional customized questions may be added by instructors (Blue’s Question Personalization), but the core question set will come from the newly approved questionnaire for in-person courses.

-MCEF’s Student Evaluation of Teaching Committee performed a literature review, consulted with internal and external survey experts, ran a pilot test of the new question set in fall 2022, and performed focus groups with graduate and undergraduate students to inform final recommendations.
+The Committee on Student Evaluation of Teaching performed a literature review, consulted with internal and external survey experts, ran a pilot test of the new question set in fall 2022, and performed focus groups with graduate and undergraduate students to inform final recommendations.

 The new instrument is a valid evaluation instrument whose questions all load onto the theme ‘Teacher Effectiveness’ in a principal component analysis (PCA).
 Additional themes statistically validated during PCA include ‘Course Content’ and ‘Course Environment/ Inclusive Practices’, meaning the new survey captures distinct key components in teaching.